cloudmesh/cloudmesh-create/README.md

 ## Installation

+Note: pip install is not yet working, please use source install

 Cloudmesh craete can be installed with

 ```bash
 pip install cloudmesh-create